 Predisposition – SULLEN AND MOODY

 In the screenplay, Robert Hiltzik describes Peter as “sullen and moody”.
 This sets the course for what Peter will be like as he matures.
 He will experience depression, mood swings possibly connected to mental illness, general anxiety disorder, and low self esteem.
-Combine this with the following trauma and you have yourself a serial killer cocktail.

 Trauma – DEATH OF FAMILY

 Peter’s first trauma was the loss of his family.
 His father and his sister.
 They died leaving him alone.
 He had his “Aunt” but that’s not exactly the same thing now is it.
 Especially considering what she did to him.

 Peter sustained a head injury and quite possibly brain damage.
 We will never know the extent of this injury nor the effects it had on his psyche.
 We can only speculate.
 Traumatic brain injury causes lots of unpleasant little monsters and in Peter’s case may in fact be partially responsible for triggering his actions.